N8ers/weight-tracker-api/README.md

 ## Local Setup

 1. clone the repo
-1. if you don't have `virtualenv` then run `pip3 install virtualenv`
-1. create a new venv `virtualenv venv --python=python3`
+1. create a new venv `python3 -m venv venv`
-1. start venv `source venv/bin/activate`
+1. enter venv `. venv/bin/activate`
 1. install dependencies from `pip install -r requirements.txt`
+1. to leave the venv `deactivate`

 Need to add a new package?

 - install said package
 - freeze requirements `pip freeze > requirements.txt`

-Deactivate your virtual env.

-- `deactivate
+Running the app

+- from within the venv run `flask --app tracker --debug run`